 Mljet’s big attraction is Mljet National Park.
 Consequently it’s the island you want to visit for it’s natural beauty.
-The national park takes up a good portion of the island and borders two big saltwater lakes.
+The national park takes up a good portion of the island, bordering two big saltwater lakes.
 One of the lakes has an island with a monastery that you can take a boat to see.
-The cost to enter Mljet National Park is 125 Kuna and includes to boat trip to the monastery.
+Cost to enter Mljet National Park is 125 Kuna including a monastery boat trip.

 If you don’t have time to island hop and just want to have the experience of visiting an island, you can visit almost every Croatian island on a day trip.

 The main town is Bol.
 You can walk around the Riva, the harbor area where you will find restaurants and bars.
 It’s less touristy than Hvar so this is a nice choice if you want an island that’s more low key but has a lot of the same activities of the neighboring islands.

 One of the biggest draws on this island is Zlatni Rat Beach pictured above.
-It’s a pebble beach that changes shape constantly with the current, which is so amazing and just one of the many interesting facts about Croatia.
+This pebble beach changes shape constantly with the current, which is so amazing and just one of the many interesting facts about Croatia.
 As you can see in the photo above, the beach is quite crowded and lively in the summer with cocktail bars and beach loungers.

 Lokrum is a tiny UNESCO nature reserve right off the coast of Dubrovnik (If you don’t have time for full island hopping, you can still get the island experience by taking a 15 minute water taxi to Lokrum from Dubrovnik’s old town.
 Another, more adventurous way to get there is a sea kayak tour.